paul-hammant/analyze-mvn-deps/README.md

 ## Running it

-First `cd` to your clone/checkout (where the room pom.xml is) and
+First `cd` to your clone/checkout (where the room pom.xml is) and then:

 ```
 $ bash <(curl -s https://raw.githubusercontent.com/paul-hammant/analyze-deps/master/analyze-deps.sh)
 ```
-That works on Mac, and might work on Linux too - lemme know.
-Oh and I just wanted to see how far I could get in shell script alone wthout resprting to Python and Java (like the existing plugins for this).
+That works on Mac and Linux.
+It probably will not work on the Linux-Subsystem-For-Windows (can someone let me know?).

+Oh and I just wanted to see how far I could get in shell script alone without resorting to Java (like the existing plugins for this).
+Or Python which might would only have 3x the lines of code, but could get past some semantic versioning / dewey decimal issues (see glitch #4 below).

-## The results from runnng the script
+## The results from running the script

 After running the script, peer inside the `.deps/` folder and look at the generated files: